Effective: January 1, 2020

 First Party and Third Party Cookies

 Our Site may place first party cookies and allow third parties to place cookies on your device.
 The difference between a first party cookie and a third party cookie relates to the control of the party who serves the cookie.
 First party cookies are cookies that are specific to the website that created them.
 Their use enables us to operate an efficient service and to track the patterns of behavior of visitors to the Site.
 Third party cookies, on the other hand, are placed on your device by a third party (i.e., not by Vision Critical).
-While we may allow third parties access to the Site to place these cookies on users’ devices, for example by embedding functionality such as Social Media widgets, we do not retain control over the information supplied by the cookies, nor do we retain access to that data.
+While we may allow third parties access to the Site to place these cookies on users’ devices, for example by embedding functionality such as Social Media widgets, we do not retain control over the information supplied by the cookies, nor do we retain access to that data in many cases.
 Some third party cookies have the ability to track your browsing activity across sites, such as ad networks which are intended to deliver relevant, targeted ads to you including ads for Vision Critical products and services delivered on external websites.
 This information is controlled wholly by those third parties in accordance with their respective privacy policies.
-We do not share your personal information with the third parties for their own use.

 Session and Persistent Cookies